bendrucker/terraform-cloud-cli/readme.md

 Available commands are:
-    migrate    Migrate a Terraform module from an existing backend to Terraform Cloud
+    migrate    Migrate a Terraform module from an existing backend to Terraform Cloud open       Opens the Terraform Cloud UI to the workspace
 ```

 <!-- go run . migrate --help -->